ManiMozaffar/awesome-resumes/docs/guidelines/structure.md

 #### Functional

 This style emphasizes your base skills, rather than your work experience.
-It can be useful for candidates who are changing careers to unrelevant field or have no work experience, but may not be ideal for those with a strong work history.
+It can be useful for candidates who are changing careers to irrelevant field or have no work experience, but may not be ideal for those with a strong work history.

 !!! danger "Don't use Functional if you can"

     It's best to avoid functional resume.
-Only use it if you're applying for an internship and you have no previous working experience/similiar projects you can showcase.
+Only use it if you're applying for an internship and you have no previous working experience/similar projects you can showcase.
     They're not ATS friendly, and HRs and technical people avoid them, because due to high competition they prefer reviewing with candidate who can actually present some core job skills.

 ??? info "Click to Expand the Example Functional Resume"